 These agencies often use the home-court advantage of administrative proceedings to seek various tough sanctions, including restitution, fines and bars from working in the securities industry.
 Investigations can stem from public outcry, a dissatisfied client or as part of a large-scale investigation.
 Even a seemingly marginal transgression or a false claim can put you, your career and your freedom at risk.

-If you have come under investigation by any regulatory entity, you need help from a New York attorney who knows what you’re up against and how to avoid penalties or limit your vulnerability with a well-measured plan of action.
+If you have come under investigation by any regulatory entity, you need help from a New York criminal defense attorney who knows what you’re up against and how to avoid penalties or limit your vulnerability with a well-measured plan of action.
 No matter should be taken lightly, and with over 20 years of legal experience, securities litigation lawyer Harlan Protass routinely handles the most complex financial cases and has repeatedly managed to exonerate –or effect even better outcomes – for his clients.

 Attorney Harlan Protass